As an Amazon Associate I earn from qualifying purchases.

 Peach cobbler is one of those traditional summer desserts I fantasize about all year and look forward to eating just about as soon as I can get my hands on some ripe peaches.
-The sweet baked peaches paired with the chewy cobbler are all you want in a summer desert.
+The sweetly baked peaches paired with the chewy cobbler are all you want in a summer dessert.
 Pair it with a scoop of vanilla bean ice cream and you will be in heaven.

 Except for maybe my reflection in the spoons. 😉

 Back to this delicious peach cobbler.
 You can use either fresh or frozen peaches for this recipe.
 Although, if peaches are in season, I always recommend using fresh!
 Just be sure you are buying the freestone variety of peaches.
 Freestone peaches separate easily from the pit so you don’t lose a bunch of fruit while slicing and keeps them looking pretty.

 If using frozen peaches, be sure to defrost and drain the peaches first.
 As long as you don’t skip this step, you will still be met with tender, sweet fruit topped with a delicious cobbler.
 Yum.

 You may also like: The best plum crisp recipe (sweet and tart at the same time)

 - 4-5 large freestone peaches peeled and sliced (about 6 cups)

 - 1 3/4 cups granulated sugar

 - 1 teaspoon vanilla extract

 - 1 1/2 cups all-purpose flour